LaurensVijnck/speech-api/README.md

 a separate CI/CD pipeline.
 Hence, the Cloud Run resource references a hardcoded GCR image.
 Before deploying make sure that the image exists, this can be done by executing script `010_push_to_gcr.sh`.

 - The versioning strategy for the API gateway is not entirely clear to me yet.
-When updating API YAML configuration in Terraform,
-the provider attempts to create a new version of the configuration.
+When updating API YAML configuration in Terraform, the provider attempts to create a new version of the configuration (crashing due to it existing).
 A possible solution may be to version the configuration (did not investigate this in-depth).
 The current work around is to delete the getaway and config manually and re-apply Terraform hereafter.